alexgcsa/incob2023/readme.md

 $ pip install -r requirements.txt
 ```

-### If you need to run under this environment at any time, use the following command to activate it and open the notebook:
+### If you need to run under this environment at any time, use the following commands to activate it and open the notebook:

 ```bash
 $ conda activate incob_qml